ben-razor/near-karts/README.md

 ## Concept

-Equip and pimp a 3D NEAR Kart NFT
+Equip and pimp a 3D NEAR Kart NFT and mint it on the NEAR blockchain.

-Mint it on the NEAR blockchain
+NFT is upgradable as the Kart rises through the levels.

 **Battles**